deanwest440/emergency-incident-dashboard-demo/README.md

 - Use an actual database instead of a pretend one
 - Depending on how deep we need to go with enriching incident data, there could be a whole network of internal and external services and APIs that our API would coordinate with.
 - Organize routes separate from app startup
+- Use ES module imports instead of `require`

 **Time Spent**: Approximately 8 Hours